theMILOlab/SPATA2/index.md

 # SPATA2 Version 3

+*(Version 3.1.0 has been released for some fixes as well as improvements.
+See Newslog.)*

 We are excited to announce the release of SPATA2 v3.0.0, coinciding with the official publication:

 Kueckelhaus, J., Frerich, S., Kada-Benotmane, J. et al. Inferring histology-associated gene expression gradients in spatial transcriptomic studies.
 Nat Commun 15, 7280 (2024). https://doi.org/10.1038/s41467-024-50904-x